 Sleep – Giza Butler (2018)

 When it comes to Sleep, regular career rhythms don’t apply.
 Ever since the stoner doom trio disbanded following the rejection of their epic hour-long track Dopesmoker by its label, the band have made it a point of doing things at their own pace.
 So of course Sleep’s surprise-dropped 2018 record The Sciences showcases not only a new approach for the band, but some of their best material to date.
-Giza Butler is one of the album’s standout tracks, telling the tale of a medieval hobo warlord of all her surveys living under an overpass in a weed-fueled rage.
+Giza Butler is one of the album’s standout tracks, telling the tale of a medieval hobo warlord of all her surveys living under an overpass in a weed-fuelled rage.
 Amen.

 Faith No More – Separation Anxiety (2015)

 It would’ve been easy for Faith No More to write an album entirely of lounge-influenced stoner rock ballads on 2015’s Sol Invictus, given the projects of its members during their hiatus.
 But Separation Anxiety was a reminder to fans that the band hadn’t lost their sludgy side, fuelled by a Melvins-ish main riff and gallop.
 Mike Patton does his part, rhythmically shrieking and whispering with his trademarked rabidity.
 The result is one of the heavier tracks the band have ever done, and proof that sometimes absence makes the heart grow darker.

 Iron Maiden – The Book Of Souls (2015)

 There’s never been a moment where Iron Maiden truly fell off, but 2015’s The Book Of Souls was an especially huge album for the NWOBHM pioneers.
 And the title-track proves it, illustrating why Maiden have remained such a driving force in their genre.
 While the song has all the ambitious, high-flying wonder that Bruce Dickinson has made his calling card, it still relies on the band’s most valuable resource: a central riff that the listener just can’t get out of their head.
 While plenty of bands have proved that they can still hang later in their careers, only a handful have continued making bangers like this.